JunChen22/e-commerce-microservice/README.md

 API calls and documentations
 - get the whole landscape running then
 - go to http://localhost:8080/swagger-ui.html
-- in API_calls.txt, there's a examples for simples apis.
+- in API_calls.txt, there's an examples for simples apis.

 Set up/installation: